tlee0818/AudioReactiveFilter/README.txt

 2. Use square images please!
 After all, it is for instagram.

-3. make sure to download any library you current do not have.
+3. make sure to download any libraries you currently do not have.
 #audio-related imports
 from pydub import AudioSegment import soundfile as sf